What is Hypochondria and How to Get Help?

 • Multiple medical tests, often for the same alleged condition.

 Diagnosis of hypochondria usually starts with a primary care physician expressing concern about a patient and recommending they consult a psychiatrist or other mental health professional.
-Patients, however, sometimes refuse to see a mental health clinician, or express wariness, as if continue to suspect something is physically wrong.
+Patients, however, sometimes refuse to see a mental health clinician, or express wariness, if they continue to suspect a health problem.

-Psychotherapy for Hypochondria
+Psychotherapy for hypochondria

 Hypochondria is a psychological problem, even if legitimate physical symptoms exist.
 Because of this, psychotherapy in a number of forms — cognitive therapy, behavior therapy, or stress management — can be beneficial.

-Medication Options for Hypochondriacs
+Medication options for hypochondriacs

 The symptoms of hypochondriasis may sometimes be relieved by an antidepressant.
 Experts have noticed this disorder’s similarity to obsessive-compulsive disorder (OCD) and have thus found that it can help to prescribe OCD treatments — serotonin specific reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs).